 Why 24 Hours?

 Certain diets such as GAPS or SCD promote a 24-hour culturing period for yogurt.

 Some people want to reduce lactose content in the final product as much as possible.

 Because the yogurt culture feeds off the lactose in the milk, a longer culturing time can stress the culture or even kill it, as the bacteria run out of food.
 As the bacteria begin to starve, it may affect a culture’s ability to perpetuate beyond a single batch.

-If using a reusable heirloom starter culture, protect the health of the culture by maintaining a mother culture, prepared according to the instructions included with the starter.
+If using a reusable heirloom starter culture, protect the health of the culture by removing enough yogurt to use as starter for the next batch within the required culturing time, or by maintaining a mother culture, prepared according to the instructions included with the starter.
 Always use the mother culture as starter for 24-hour batches and as starter for weekly fresh batches of mother culture.
 Avoid re-culturing using yogurt from a 24-hour batch as starter.